YouTube Copyright Claim: Ways to Handle it

 When you want to dispute a copyright claim, proceed to the video issued a copyright strike.

-8. Check all the boxes to confirm with good faith, belief that all you wrote is accurate.
+8. Check all the boxes to confirm with good faith and belief that all you wrote is accurate.

 9. Sign your name.